heyitsKunal-sys/Python/README.md

 ## 📌 Overview

 This repository documents a complete and structured  to mastering Python — starting from fundamental concepts to advanced programming techniques.
-It is designed for beginners as well as developers aiming to strengthen their core understanding and practical skills in Python.
+It is designed for beginners as well as developers aiming to strengthen their core understanding and practical skills in Python language

 ---